TimOelrichs/doublecherryGB-libretro/README.md

   <br>

 ### Gameboy Peripherals Emulation
+- Gameboy Printer Emulation with DIN A4, DIN A5, DIN A6 upscale
 - [TV REMOTE](#TV-REMOTE) Emulation
 - [BARCODE BOY](#BARCODE-BOY) Emulation full support (all barcodes are hardcoded, use the numkeys 0-9 for selection)
 - [BARCODE TAISEN BARDIGUN](#BARCODE-TAISEN-BARDIGUN) Emulation full Support (all barcodes are hardcoded, use the numkeys 0-8 for selection)